 - Focus groups

-- Video feedback (analyzed by AI and summarized for results)
+- Video feedback (analyzed automatically and summarized for results)

 Eva said that everyone on the marketing team has to own and understand the customer.

 “How can anyone work in this digital age of transformation without understanding the customer?” she asked.